-- (1) Facility/equipment owners shall maintain a current database summarizing their disturbance monitoring equipment installations. - (2) The database shall include installation location, type of equipment, make and model of equipment, operational status, a listing of the major equipment being monitored and the date the equipment was last tested.
-This database shall be submitted to ERCOT annually, by October 30.
-Additionally, a complete list of all monitored points at each installation shall be maintained by facility/equipment owners and provided, when requested specifically by ERCOT or NERC, within 30 days.
+- (1) Disturbance monitoring equipment owners shall maintain a current database summarizing their disturbance monitoring equipment installations. - (2) The database shall include installation location, type of equipment, make and model of equipment, operational status, a listing of the major equipment being monitored and the date the equipment was last tested.
+This database shall be submitted to ERCOT annually, by October 31.
+Additionally, a complete list of all monitored points at each installation shall be maintained by disturbance monitoring equipment owners and provided, when requested specifically by ERCOT or NERC, within 30 days.

-(3) ERCOT shall maintain a comprehensive database of all facility/equipment owners' disturbance monitor equipment submittals, updated annually.
+(3) ERCOT shall maintain and update annually, a comprehensive database of all disturbance monitoring equipment owners' disturbance monitoring equipment submittals.